June 14th - June 20th WLRN CELEBRATES THE 50TH ANNIVERSARY OF THE APOLLO 11 MOON LANDING WITH A WEEK OF SPECIAL PROGRAMMING.

 On July 20, 1969, an estimated 530 million people from around the world watched the Apollo 11 moon landing on television.
 Landing on Airwaves includes a series of interviews from those who remember watching the Apollo 11 moon landing on television on July 20, 1969.
 The film uses archival footage and stories from an array of filmmakers who were given total creative control to complete a single task: Film the moon.

 As South Florida's Storyteller we could not let this important milestone go by without sharing local stories of those who love space, science and technology.
-From stargazers to astronauts and those who reflect on where they were when man walked on the moon, we've got a series of short films in the pipeline to celebrate all week long.
+From stargazers to astronauts and those who reflect on where they were when man walked on the moon, we've produced a series of short films to complement our week long celebration.
 So go ahead, look up to the stars, but don't forget to tune in or set that DVR!